M.S.W. Admission FAQ

 If you applied by the non-binding early application deadline (January 5), you will receive your geographic assignment with your acceptance materials in early February.
 If you applied by the final application deadline (February 21), you will be notified of your acceptance in late March.
 Regular decision applicants must accept the offer of admission before plans can move forward around field placement.

-The School has a well-established system of matching students to specific agencies, most often without prerequisite interviews, based on our long-standing and successful relationships with our affiliated agencies.
-However, agencies have increasingly more complex requirements and occasionally require students to interview prior to being accepted into placement.
+The school has a well established system of matching students to specific agencies, most often without prerequisite interviews, based on our long-standing and successful relationships with our affiliated agencies.
+However, agencies have increasingly complex requirements and occasionally require students to interview prior to being accepted into placement.
 The school also recognizes an agency’s request to interview for some second year field placements that offer particularly competitive and distinguished training opportunities.
 Students are notified ahead of time if an interview is required and are offered interview preparation resources and support.

 The school begins to notify students in the spring if their agency has any specific requirements that must be completed prior to beginning placement.
 These requirements are the responsibility of the student to complete and can include fingerprinting and criminal offender record information (CORI) checks, new employee/intern paperwork, and specific immunization and health screenings, etc.